SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However, a few issues from Sam's text are
 - "easier to break" isn't necessarily true, and I'm unsure about the messaging that people should try it because it's easy.
-- The judge prize money isn't that accurately portrayed (only the big tournaments are talked about and not the average ones), and winni feels like a speculative impact to a lot of people.
+- The judge prize money isn't that accurately portrayed (only the big tournaments are talked about and not the average ones), and winning a prize feels like a speculative impact to a lot of people.
 - Sam missed out on all the benefits IAs and SAs get.
 If you want to market judging financially to people, **tell them about how colleges in Bangalore like NLS and Christ pay people, quite ordinary SA level people to come judge for them.** I got 5k once to judge NLS (Even though I have never broken at a tournament) and I was super happy about judging.
+(Okay, NLS has gotten way stricter recently, and the only reason I got that 5k judging gig is because Samuel, the original invitee, dipped out at the last minute.)